mizuikk/codex-openai-wrapper/README.md

 - `/openai/v1/*` → `openai`
 - `/hidden/v1/*`   → `hidden`

-When ALL mode is enabled, the root `/v1/*` continues to work and defaults to `tagged`.
+When ALL mode is enabled, the root `/v1/*` continues to work and defaults to `openai`.

 ### Configuration Examples